probnum2026/probnum2026.github.io/submissions.md

 ---
 layout: default
-title: "ProbNum25 : Submissions"
+title: "ProbNum26 : Submissions"
-header_image: juan3.jpg
+header_image: LUT.jpg
 ---

-## Submissions Live!

-The [OpenReview site](https://openreview.net/group?id=ProbNum/2025/Conference) is now live for submissions with a deadline of **5th March 2025 (Anywhere on Earth)**.
-Please carefully read the [submission instructions](#submission-instructions) below before submitting.

 ## Call for Papers

-ProbNum25 will have a dedicated volume in the [Proceedings of Machine Learning Research (PMLR)](https://proceedings.mlr.press), where accepted papers will be published.
+ProbNum26 will have a dedicated volume in the [Proceedings of Machine Learning Research (PMLR)](https://proceedings.mlr.press), where accepted papers will be published.
 A submission should be up to **8 pages (or shorter)** using dedicated style files (appendix excluded).
-The submission deadline is scheduled for the **5th of March 2025**.
+The submission deadline is scheduled for the **5th of March 2026**.
 Subject areas are **methods, theory and applications** of probabilistic numerics.
 The authors of accepted papers will present talks and/or posters at ProbNum25.
 Details are as follows.

 ---
 ### Key Dates

 The current schedule, subject to revision, for submission and the review process is as follows.
+All deadlines are anywhere on Earth.

-- **Submission Deadline:** 5th March 2025 (Anywhere on Earth).
+- **Submission Deadline:** 5th March 2026
-- **Reviews Released:** 9th April 2025.
+- **Reviews Released:** 16th April 2026
-- **Responses Due:** 18th April 2025.
+- **Responses Due:** 23th April 2026
-- **Decisions:** 14th May 2025.
+- **Decisions:** 14th May 2026

 ---
 ### Subject Areas

-ProbNum25 welcomes submissions on methods, theory and applications in Probabilistic Numerics or broader fields involving probabilistic quantification of estimation errors of deterministic quantities (computational uncertainties).
+ProbNum26 welcomes submissions on methods, theory and applications in Probabilistic Numerics or broader fields involving probabilistic quantification of estimation errors of deterministic quantities (computational uncertainties).
 Examples of topics are as follows.

 **Methods (Algorithms)**
 - Probabilistic (Bayesian or non-Bayesian) numerical methods.